 The film ‘Upside Down’ opens with these words: “The universe, so full of wonders, I can spend hours and hours looking up to the sky … so many stars … so many mysteries.
 And there is one very special star that makes me think of one very special person … and now let me tell you my story.”

-UPSIDE DOWN is a sci-fi love story where a boy and girl fell in love with each other but their love is not just separated by social class or political system but by astronomical odds.
-Yes, Adam (Jim Sturgess) lives in a world which has a twin and neighbouring world with an equal and opposite gravitational pull from where Eden (Kirsten Dunst) is from.
+‘Upside Down’ is a sci-fi love story, a romantic fantasy, where a boy and girl fall in love with each other, but their love is not just separated by social class or political system but by astronomical odds.
+Yes, Adam (Jim Sturgess) lives in a world that has a twin and neighboring world with an equal and opposite gravitational pull from where Eden (Kirsten Dunst) is from.

 - Every single object is pulled by the gravity of the world it comes from and not the other.

 - Objects weight can be upset using matter from the opposite world (inverse matter).